-(This article appeared previously on the website of A Place for Mom.)
+(This article appeared previously on and is sponsored by A Place for Mom.)

 When you recall past holiday gatherings, maybe you can still see Mom stirring pots in the kitchen and baking cookies, or kids bounding out of bed and running into the living room at dawn.
 Perhaps you cherish memories of decorating the Christmas tree or lighting the menorah as a family.

 Whatever your family’s tradition, it probably included food, gifts and relatives from near and far.
 However, when your parent lives in an assisted living community or a skilled nursing facility in another city, celebrating the holidays as a family isn’t as easy as it once was.

 If you plan to travel to visit him or her but aren’t sure how to make the holidays special, consider these factors, along with a few different options for holiday celebrations:

 For a parent in assisted living or a nursing home, the holiday season can be depressing, says Amanda Lambert, owner of Lambert Care Management and co-author of Aging with Care: Your Guide to Hiring and Managing Caregivers at Home.

 “Think about how a mom may have always been the person to plan activities for the family around this time and can no longer do so,” says Lambert.
 “Holidays can be one more reminder of loss of independence.”

 Ask your parent what he or she would like to do for the holidays and give that person the opportunity to be involved in decision making, says Lambert.
 Don’t simply assume that your loved one wants you to magically transform this holiday season into a replica of past holiday gatherings.